paulschick/meteorite-tracker/nasa-app/1-2021-notes/wrapping-up-1-7-2021/breakpoint-observer-service.md

 The child won't deal with the state at all, just needs to be altered at the template-level to make it a `mat-grid-tile`.
 The container template will need to have a `mat-grid-list`, but the component will need to inject the services.
 The directive will be in the container template on the `mat-grid-list`, as this is where the columns are going to be dynamically set.

+## Update

+Okay so this has to work a bit differently than expected.
+Both the `mat-grid-list` and `mat-grid-tile` need to be in the presentation component's template.
+This component will receive the column number from the parent through an Input property.
+This is tested, and this is working for applying the column number.

+The services and the directive will remain on the parent, as this is the only one allowed to manipulate the state (planning on adding `OnPush` to all children throughout the application)